 As you experiment with curating web content, check out these popular modern tools:

-A blog from WordPress or Blogger— Where these other tools encourage you to work a certain way, blogs are flexible enough to support various ways of working.
+- A blog from WordPress, Tumblr, or Blogger— Where these other tools encourage you to work a certain way, blogs are flexible enough to support various ways of working.

 But which tool is ‘The Best’?

 The best tool is the one you are most comfortable using, the one that produces attractive, readable collections for your students, and that you can continue to build on if you choose a new tool.
 I take an “all of the above” approach, trying out different tools and then doing my best to match the strengths of the tool with the job I’m using it for.
-If your users demand a beautiful reading experience, check out Flipboard, Learnist, or Pinterest.
-If you are mostly organizing social media posts into stories, try Storify or Paper.li.
-If you want a tool that will do a little of everything, get started with WordPress.com, Blogger.com, or even Evernote.
+If your users demand a beautiful reading experience, check out Flipboard, Pinterest, or a WordPress blog.
+If you are mostly organizing social media posts into stories, try Storify.
+If you want a tool that will do a little of everything, get started with WordPress.com, Blogger.com, or even Notion.

 I urge you to read the sources below to get a clearer sense of who you are as a content curator and which tools will work best for you, then share your experience in the comments or on social media!